top of page

 My curiosity took over, and that's how it all started.
 For half of each lesson we concentrated on singing practice and for the other half Roy taught me how to read music.
 Gradually mathematics was set aside, and music became my great passion.

 One man's insight, and generosity of time and spirit, changed my entire life.
-Without it, I might never have known the complex beauty of singing a Bach Passion or a contemporary opera or the joyous excitement of playing such wonderful characters as the Villains in Les contes d'Hoffmann, Golaud in Pelléas et Mélisande, or Nick Shadow in The Rake's Progress.
+Without it, I might never have known the complex beauty of singing a Bach Passion or a contemporary opera or the joyous excitement of playing such wonderful characters as Gunther in Götterdämmerung, Golaud in Pelléas et Mélisande, or Nick Shadow in The Rake's Progress.
 To be involved in the process of making such exquisite music is an immense pleasure and a great honour.

 Shortly before I found out that I'd gained a place at the Royal Academy of Music in London - where I went on to spend six happy years - Roy died, at the tragically early age of 39, after an all too brief battle with cancer.
 He never got to know how his simple act of kindness so profoundly changed my life, but I’d like to think that his legacy is somewhere there in every single note I've sung since.